isx45128227/MongoVsPostgres/documentacio.md

 ### Database twitter

-Then we have to add the twitter database to postgres:
+Then we have to add twitter database to postgres:

 * First of all we init session in postgres.